sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

   -  **`artifactId`** - An identifier for your application (e.g. `firstapp`)
   -  **`version`** - The version of your application (e.g. `1.0-SNAPSHOT`)
   -  **`package`** - The name of the top-level package your source code will reside in (typically equal to your **`groupId`**, e.g. `com.sap.cloud.sdk.tutorial`).
 Please pay attention to package and directory names in any upcoming source code when using a different package name than suggested here.
   -  **`uniqueHostname`** - A unique identifier to determine your initial project URL on `Cloud Foundry`.
-This value must be unique across your `Cloud Foundry` region, but it can easily be changed later on.
-We recommend _Application Name + some random number_, e.g. `firstapp-D123456` (please, use a different number than D123456 - this is likely already taken by another developer trying out their sample application).
+Use \<appname>-\<SUBACCOUNT> here, e.g. `firstapp-p123456trial`.
+This format is important for authentication in later steps of this tutorial and at the same time assures, that the path is unique across your `Cloud Foundry` region.
+It can easily be changed later on if you want.

 After providing these values, Maven will generate your project from the archetype.